jchaodata/DataPortfolio/README.md

 ## About Me

-Hi, my name is Jean!
-I graduated from the University of Oregon with a bachelor degree in Business Analytics, and I am currently pursing Master of Science in Data Science at the University of Chicago.
-In this repository, I've listed out the data science projects that I completed in the past.
-They are categorized in the following:
+Hello, my name is Jean!
+I received a bachelor's degree in Business Analytics from the University of Oregon and am currently pursuing a Master of Science in Data Science at the University of Chicago.
+In this repository, I have compiled a list of data science projects I have completed in the past.
+These projects are organized into the following categories:

 ## Table of Contents
 * [Projects](#projects)